nickjj/ansigenome/README.rst

       authors     : List containing information about each author

-You can find many meta example files at the `Debops project <https://github.com/debops>`_ page.
+You can find many meta example files at the `DebOps project <https://github.com/debops>`_ page.

 Custom readme template
 ``````````````````````